Used to enter an order in the system; the behavior of an order can be affected by many parameters such as order type and order type qualifier.

 The Short-Selling Field is only required from Participants when BrokerTec EU has a regulatory obligation (pursuant to Article 26(5) of MiFIR) to conduct transaction reporting on behalf of the Participant.
 This obligation only applies to BrokerTec EU when the relevant participant is exempt from MiFIR (typically non-EEA (European Economic Area) firms, corporate entities or certain asset managers).
 Please reach out to TradingVenueCompliance@cmegroup.com for guidance.

-The discretion price of an order.
-Conditionally required if the trader wishes to display one price but will accept trades at another price)
+The presence of DiscretionPrice on an order indicates that the trader wishes to display one price but will accept trades at another price